cmugpi/gpi-labs/README.md

 ## Getting started

 Clone this repository to your private directory on AFS by `cd`ing into your private directory and running `git clone https://github.com/cmugpi/gpi-labs.git`.
+This will create a directory called `gpi-labs/` containing the current distribution of labs for this class.

 ## Updating

-Every week, you can run `git pull` to get the newest lab.
+Every week, you can run `git pull` from within the `gpi-labs/` directory to get the newest lab.

 ## Tips